yevheniisukhominskiy/yevheniisukhominskiy/README.md

 [![Header](https://github.com/yevheniisukhominskiy/yevheniisukhominskiy/blob/main/assets/Artboard%201.png)](https://www.linkedin.com/in/yevhenii-sukhominskiy-a8b865251/)

-I am seventeen years old and i am beginer a Software Engeneer.
+I am eighteen years old and i am beginer a Software Engeneer.
 I am studying at the best Ukrainian University of Telecommunications.
 I love Ukraine🇺🇦 and I glad to see you in my profile.